stimulant/ampm/README.md

         "level": "info" // The logging level to write: info, warn, error.
     },

-    // Settings for the Windows event logger.
-    "eventLog": {
-        "eventSource": "ampm", // The source to list events under.
-        "enabled": true // Whether to log Windows events at all.
-    },

     // Settings for Google Analytics.
     "google": {
         "enabled": true, // false to turn off